jenheilemann/bitburner-scripts/README.md

 }
 ```

 Save and exit nano and write in console: `run start.js` then press enter.
+Alternatively, to set a specific branch you can `run start.js --branch BRANCH`.

 ## My aliases